kubeshop/botkube-docs/docs/installation/slack/index.md

 - Must be installed manually into your Slack workspace using the provided configuration
 - Slack channels must be managed manually, and you need to ensure the Botkube bot is invited to any channel you want to use with Botkube
-- When using executor plugins (e.g. kubectl, helm) in a multi-cluster environment, each cluster needs to have a dedicated Botkube Slack bot in order to route commands to the correct cluster.
+- When using executor plugins (e.g. kubectl) in a multi-cluster environment, each cluster needs to have a dedicated Botkube Slack bot in order to route commands to the correct cluster.

 Follow the [instruction](socket-slack.md) for more details.